ibm-cloud-docs/cis/edge-functions-use-cases.md

 ## Signed requests
 {: #signed-requests}
-A common URL authentication method known as request signing can be implemented in a edge function with the help of the Web Crypto API.
+A common URL authentication method known as request signing can be implemented in an Edge function with the help of the Web Crypto API.

-In the example presented here, we’ll authenticate the path of a URL, along with an accompanying expiration timestamp, using a Hash-based Message Authentication Code (HMAC) with a SHA-256 digest algorithm.
-For a user agent to successfully fetch an authenticated resource, they’ll need to provide the correct path, expiration timestamp, and HMAC via query parameters — if any of those three are tampered with, the request will fail.
+In the example presented here, we’ll authenticate the path of a URL along with an accompanying expiration timestamp, using a Hash-based Message Authentication Code (HMAC) with a SHA-256 digest algorithm.
+For a user agent to successfully fetch an authenticated resource, they’ll need to provide the correct path, expiration timestamp, and HMAC using query parameters — if any of those three are tampered with, the request will fail.

 Note that the authenticity of the expiration timestamp is covered by the HMAC, so we can rely on the user-provided timestamp being correct if the HMAC is correct, and thus know when the URL expires.
-Moreover, the user can also determine whether a URL in their possession has expired or not.
+Moreover, you can also determine whether a URL in their possession has expired or not.

 ### Verifying Signed Requests
 {: #signed-requests-verify}

 This example verifies the HMAC for any request URL whose pathname starts with `/verify/`.

-For debugging convenience, this edge function returns 403 if the URL or HMAC is invalid, or if the URL has expired.
+For debugging convenience, this Edge function returns 403 if the URL or HMAC is invalid, or if the URL has expired.
 You may wish to return 404 in an actual implementation.

 ```sh
 addEventListener('fetch', event => {